jacebenson/cedar/docs/docs/logger.md

 ## Options aka How to Log

-In addition to the rich [features](https://github.com/pinojs/pino/blob/master/docs/api.md) that [pino](https://github.com/pinojs/pino) offers, RedwoodJS has added some sensible, practical defaults to make the logger DX first-rate.
+In addition to the rich [features](https://github.com/pinojs/pino/blob/master/docs/api.md) that [pino](https://github.com/pinojs/pino) offers, CedarJS has added some sensible, practical defaults to make the logger DX first-rate.

 ### Log Level